Success Stories

 The most crucially important thing in having an acceptable quality of life for me was the ability to access and control a computer.
 This would give me a way to communicate, be productive and access the world.
 When I lost the use of my hands, I used the mouse with my foot.
 As the disease progressed, I had to resort to more and more sensitive switches which I could click with a minute movement of the head.
 Finally, at the end of 2000, I had lost all ability to activate any physical switches.

-I am currently using Cyberlink to operate my Wivik on screen keyboard.
+I am currently using Brainfingers to operate my Wivik on screen keyboard.
 Works great!
 Andrew Junker has been very helpful in getting me going in just one day.
 Besides the obvious breakthrough technology, the software is very thoughtfully designed and easy to use for the profoundly disabled.
 It can be fine tuned in several ways to pick up the faintest signal.

-I use Cyberlink to activate as on-screen keyboard, Wivik, which allows me to speak, write and work with Windows programs.
+I use Brainfingers to activate as on-screen keyboard, Wivik, which allows me to speak, write and work with Windows programs.
 I manage the family finances using Microsoft Money, communicate with family in India using Microsoft Outlook, research anything and everything using Internet Explorer.
 These types of programs have been a great contributor to my quality of life and also have made me more than a little bit productive.
 I am currently working on several projects.
 I am helping an Indian firm develop special communications software for Dr. Stephen Hawking.
 I am beta testing next generation Wivik software from the Bloorview McMillian Children’s Center in Ontario .

-Cyberlink has made my life fun again!
+Brainfingers has made my life fun again!

 Sunil